Moderna (MRNA) Received its Third Buy in a Row

-After Oppenheimer and Piper Sandler gave Moderna (NASDAQ: MRNA) a Buy rating last month, the company received another Buy, this time from Chardan Capital.
-Analyst Geulah Livshits reiterated a Buy rating on Moderna today and set a price target of $40.00.
-The company’s shares closed last Monday at $27.49.
+After Piper Sandler and J.P.
+Morgan gave Moderna (NASDAQ: MRNA) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Hartaj Singh maintained a Buy rating on Moderna today and set a price target of $31.00.
+The company’s shares closed last Monday at $28.01.

-According to TipRanks.com, Livshits is a 5-star analyst with an average return of 18.3% and a 59.3% success rate.
-Livshits covers the Healthcare sector, focusing on stocks such as Iovance Biotherapeutics, Rocket Pharmaceuticals, and Crispr Therapeutics AG.
+According to TipRanks.com, Singh is a 4-star analyst with an average return of 5.2% and a 45.7% success rate.
+Singh covers the Healthcare sector, focusing on stocks such as Alexion Pharmaceuticals, Vertex Pharmaceuticals, and Strongbridge Biopharma.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Moderna with a $32.57 average price target, implying a 16.4% upside from current levels.
-In a report issued on February 25, Piper Sandler also reiterated a Buy rating on the stock with a $32.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Moderna with a $32.57 average price target, which is a 18.5% upside from current levels.
+In a report issued on February 25, Chardan Capital also reiterated a Buy rating on the stock with a $40.00 price target.

 See today’s analyst top recommended stocks >>